ravikumarj/Transit-portal/README.md

 To check announcement schedule  with announcement ID 12345 python client_rpc.py -c -t 12345 -u ravi -p test

 To Do: (Features that are planned to be included in Beacon)

-Get available MUX from TP database at runtime
-      Currently Beacon reads available MUXES from a config file which has no ties with actual available MUXES.
+Get available MUX from TP database at runtime                                                                                                          Currently Beacon reads available MUXES from a config file which has no ties with actual available MUXES.
 Server needs to modified such that it reads directly from TP database at runtime.
-Strategy for that would be check TP database every 30 minutes or so to get available Site information Capability to add prefix dynamically by the user and uses the prefix for experiment.
+Strategy for that would be check TP database                 every 30 minutes or so to get available Site information.
+Capability to add prefix dynamically by the user and uses the prefix for experiment.
 Configure an SMTP server for the email messages to be sent via instead of localhost SMTP service.